benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 Yes.
 The APIs are exposed publicly, so it should not matter where you are calling from.
-If you are calling repeatedly from a small set of IP addresses, it might be possible that Nike's bot-mitigation tools could interfere with your ability to make calls.
+If you are calling repeatedly from a small set of IP addresses, it might be possible that bot-mitigation tools could interfere with your ability to make calls.
 If you are having issues, reach out to us for help.

 **Why does my Checkout Submit job sometimes take a long time to complete?**